apache/spark/docs/sql-migration-guide.md

   - Since Spark 3.3, the `unbase64` function throws error for a malformed `str` input.
 Use `try_to_binary(<str>, 'base64')` to tolerate malformed input and return NULL instead.
 In Spark 3.2 and earlier, the `unbase64` function returns a best-efforts result for a malformed `str` input.

   - Since Spark 3.3.1 and 3.2.3, for `SELECT ...
 GROUP BY a GROUPING SETS (b)`-style SQL statements, `grouping__id` returns different values from Apache Spark 3.2.0, 3.2.1, 3.2.2, and 3.3.0.
 It computes based on user-given group-by expressions plus grouping set columns.
 To restore the behavior before 3.3.1 and 3.2.3, you can set `spark.sql.legacy.groupingIdWithAppendedUserGroupBy`.
 For details, see [SPARK-40218](https://issues.apache.org/jira/browse/SPARK-40218) and [SPARK-40562](https://issues.apache.org/jira/browse/SPARK-40562).

+  - In Spark 3.3/3.4/3.5 releases, when reading Parquet files that were not produced by Spark, Parquet timestamp columns with annotation `isAdjustedToUTC = false` are inferred as TIMESTAMP_NTZ type during schema inference.
+In Spark 3.2 and earlier, these columns are inferred as TIMESTAMP type.
+To restore the behavior before Spark 3.3, you can set `spark.sql.parquet.inferTimestampNTZ.enabled` to `false`.
+Note that this is a behavior change, and it will be disabled after Spark 4.0 release.

 ## Upgrading from Spark SQL 3.1 to 3.2